First female, black astronauts for NASA moon mission

 The ultimate goal is to establish a sustainable outpost there, creating a stepping stone to future human exploration of Mars.

-“We need to celebrate this moment in human history because Artemis-2 is more than a mission to the Moon and back; it’s more than a mission that has to happen before we send people to the surface of the Moon,” said Mr Glover.
+“We need to celebrate this moment in human history because Artemis-2 is more than a mission to the moon and back; it’s more than a mission that has to happen before we send people to the surface of the moon,” Captain Glover said.

 “It is the next step on the journey that gets humanity to Mars.”